Billsfriend/DDRTree2/README.md

 ### Recommended ncenter Calculation

-For single-cell data, use this formula to calculate optimal `ncenter`:
+For single-cell data, use this formula from `monocle` package to calculate optimal `ncenter`:

 ```r
 ddrt_center <- function(ncells, ncells_limit = 100) {